eminorhan/task2/README.md

 ### Embedding-based retrieval & visualization
 The [`run.py`](run.py) script is the main script that will run the embedding-based similarity analysis and generate the resulting visualizations.
 For this analysis, we selected three regions of interest from each of the three volumes, containing multiple mitochondria as well as displaying other interesting, rich subcellular structures.
 These regions were selected through manual exploration of the neuroglancer views of each volume.
 In addition, we identified several query locations containing mitchondria, to be used as query vectors in our embedding-based similarity analysis.
 The spatial coordinates of these regions of interest and queries are provided in the [`selected_crops.json`](selected_crops.json) file.

-As our first example, we can take a look at the following figure, which shows the embedding-based similarity maps between a query location in one of our regions of interest (represented by the red dot) and all other locations in all 9 regions of interest (both within the same volume, *i.e.* `jrc_jurkat-1`, and across different volumes).
+As our first example, we can take a look at the following figure, which shows the embedding-based similarity maps between a query location in one of our regions of interest (represented by the red dot) and all other locations in all 9 regions of interest both within the same volume, *i.e.* `jrc_jurkat-1`, and across different volumes (different rows).

 **`single query:`**
 ![](visuals/single_query_dinov3_vit7b16_patch.jpeg)